Straight to the Point

 Our top pick is the Zojirushi Dome Programmable Coffee Maker, which brews excellent coffee and can be pre-programmed to make mornings even easier.

-When I was a barista, my day used to begin by brewing batch after batch of drip coffee, getting things just right for customers.
-Now that I work from home, I'm just brewing for myself, and oftentimes just in the morning.
-That’s it.
-Instead of tweaking my brew recipe throughout the day, tasting as I go, I need a brewer that’s going to reliably do a good job, which can be difficult to find at an affordable price point.
+When I was a barista, my day used to begin by brewing batch after batch of drip coffee, tweaking things so it was ready for customers.
+Now, I'm making coffee just for myself.
+So, I need a brewer that’s going to do a good job every single time.

 The Tests

-- Dark Roast Brew Test: We brewed a dark roast coffee using the SCA Gold Cup Ratio of 60 grams of coffee for every liter of water and assessed the flavor of the resulting cup.
-We also used a thermocouple in the coffee grounds to track brew temperatures, assessed how even the grounds were saturated by the sprayhead, and took a Total Dissolved Solids reading using a coffee refractometer to check for consistency between each brewer.
+- Dark Roast Brew Test: I brewed a dark roast coffee using the SCA Gold Cup Ratio of 60 grams of coffee for every liter of water and assessed the flavor of the resulting cup.
+I also used a thermocouple to track brew temperatures, assessed how evenly the grounds were saturated, and took a Total Dissolved Solids reading using a coffee refractometer to check for consistency between each brewer.

-- Cleanup and Usability Tests: We tested how each carafe poured, how easy water reservoirs were to fill, how intuitive the controls were, and any preset functions.
-We also cleaned each brewer by hand to see if any model had factors that made one easier to clean than the other.
+- Cleanup and Usability Tests: I looked at how each carafe poured, how easy water reservoirs were to fill, how intuitive controls were, and any preset functions.
+I also cleaned each brewer by hand.

 What We Learned